 There are very few risks to your baby from tattoos.
 The most common risks are infections passed from mother to baby from dirty needles and possible heavy metal exposure from some of the inks used.
 Tattoo inks are not regulated.

 Is it safe to have laser removal of a tattoo while breastfeeding?

-Yes.
-While there are no studies on the safety of tattoo removal, many women have had tattoos removed while breastfeeding successfully.
-The ink is broken into small particles to be destroyed by the body’s immune system.
+Unknown.
+There are no studies on the safety of tattoo removal while breastfeeding.
+The ink is broken into very small particles to be destroyed by the body’s immune system and may or may not pass into breastmilk.
 The major risks are from local infection or allergic reaction to the ‘free’ ink circulating in the mother’s body.
-The ink particles are too big to cross into breastmilk.
+Recommend waiting until weaning to have tattoos removed via laser.

 Tattoos and Breastfeeding: Recommendations